-AIM: To encourage individuals to work as part of a wider team in order to gain as many 'Team points' as possible as rewards for positive behaviour, effort and achievement.
+Aim: To encourage individuals to work with readiness, safely and respectfully as part of a wider team in order to gain as many 'Dojo points' as possible as rewards for positive behaviour, effort and achievement that reflect commitment to our school rules.

-ORGANISATION:
+Organisation:

-- On entry to school, all children to be allocated to one of 5 teams. - Teams to be named: HILBRE, BEACON, MARINE, SHORE and ASHTON.
-Each team to be allocated a colour. - Y6 children to be elected Team Captains and vice captains (2 boys and 2 girls per team). - Team Points are allocated using the Class Dojo website. - Positive points are awarded for actions linked to the school values and behaviours.
-Negative points are given for actions that go against our school values and behaviours.
-Differing actions carry weights between 1 team point and 5 team points. - Team Points to be totalled for each team each week across the school and the children informed in a whole school assembly on Friday.
-A cup and ribbons to be presented and displayed centrally in school. - Team Points to be totalled for a half term and a non-uniform day awarded to the winning team. - Teachers and Teaching Assistants to be allocated to teams.
+- On entry to school, all children will be allocated to one of 5 teams. - Teams to be named: HILBRE, BEACON, MARINE, SHORE and ASHTON.
+Each team is allocated a colour. - Year 6 children to be elected Team Captains and Vice Captains (2 boys and 2 girls per team). - 'Pots of Gold' in EYFS is used where children are still learning what rules, values and our mission really mean.
+These are totalled and shared across teams in the same was as Dojos are for the rest of the school. - Our aim is to gradually ensure that by the end of Year 6 children are able to self-regulate their behaviours and actions based on the intrinsic reward of exemplifying values and behaviours that contribute positively to society.

+- Positive points are awarded for actions linked to the school rules, school values, British values and our school mission.
+Negative points are given for actions that go against our school rules, values, British values and mission. - Dojo Points to be totalled for each team, each week across the school and the children are informed in a whole school assembly on Friday.
+A cup and ribbons are presented and displayed centrally in school. - Dojo Points to be totalled for a half term and a non-uniform day awarded to the winning team. - Teachers and Teaching Assistants are allocated to teams.

-The election of Team Captains and Vice Captains - Year 6 children whom wish to be elected present a small election presentation.
+The election of Team Captains and Vice Captains allows Year 6 children who wish to be elected to present a small election presentation.
 All children (within the teams) listen to this message and then vote accordingly.
 This is managed and organised by the staff within each team ensuring all children in attendance have the opportunity to vote.